How to Create a Restaurant Audit Checklist for Compliance

 4. Involve Key Team Members in the Audit Process

-You must get all your employees involved throughout the entire audit process.
-These include restaurant managers, kitchen staff, cleaning crew, and leadership team.
+You should get all your employees involved throughout the entire audit process.
+These include restaurant managers, kitchen staff, cleaning crew, and the leadership team.

 Then, assign checklist items to each department to promote a culture of compliance and build accountability.

-For example, the kitchen staff must wear PPE at all times and follow strict handwashing protocols.
+For example, the kitchen staff should follow strict handwashing protocols and sanitize food preparation areas.
 Meanwhile, the cleaning crew is responsible for the disposal of waste according to EPA standards.

 5. Use Software to Build the Checklist